 4.72.
 The assessment of the potential dose to pregnant workers in planned exposure situations should include the contribution to dose from inhalation of radon and its progeny.
-However, as radon progeny mainly affect the lungs the embryo or fetus is not significantly exposed to radon, therefore dose assessments from radon are not necessary [24].
+However, the embryo or fetus is not significantly exposed to radon, therefore dose assessments from radon are not necessary [24].
 Also, the Agency for Toxic Substances and Disease Registry states that no maternal or fetal reproductive effects in humans have been attributed to exposure to radon and its progeny [25].

 4.73.
-For infants (that may require breastfeeding during working hours by a mother)in an occupational work setting, there is the potential for the infant to be exposed in several pathways.
+For breastfed infants in an occupational work setting, there is the potential for the infant to be exposed in several pathways.
 When assessing doses, it is not relevant to simply apply the adult dose conversion factors.
 This is because the infants' inhalation rate is significantly lower than that of an adult.